 Access to health care is free for protection applicants living in Direct Provision and is expressly provided for in the Reception Conditions Regulations.
 The Minister for Health is required to ensure that a recipient has access to emergency health care, treatment for serious illnesses and mental disorders, other health care for maintaining their health, and mental health care assessed as necessary for vulnerable persons.

 In practice, a recipient of material reception conditions must apply for a medical card which allows them to attend a local doctor or general practitioner who are located in or attend the Direct Provision accommodation centres.
 A person with a medical card is entitled to prescribed drugs and medicines and protection applicants living in Direct Provision are exempt from paying the prescription charges levied on medical-card holders.
-In 2019, the Ombudsman received 12 complaints against the HSE regarding medical cards, there have been issues in the access to medical cards for applicants who have not been screened at Balseskin reception centre.
+In 2019, the Ombudsman received 12 complaints against the HSE regarding medical cards.
+There have been issues in the access to medical cards for applicants who have not been screened at Balseskin reception centre.
 In addition to this, there have been delays in getting Personal Public Services Number for international protection applicants, which are needed to apply for medical cards, mostly due to their initial placement in emergency accommodation.
+Only one medical sector-related complaint was recorded for 2020.
+This related to a resident’s difficulty in accessing mental health services and getting information on a stay in hospital.

 IPAS’s website states that “Health screening is made available in our reception centres to all protection applicants on a voluntary and strictly confidential basis.
 Screening covers Hepatitis, TB, HIV, immunisation status and any other ailments or conditions that the medical officers feel require further investigation and/or treatment.
 Screening staff also check the vaccination needs of the resident and their family.
 Arrangements are in place in various parts of the country to offer this service to those who did not avail of it in Dublin.
 The outcome of any medical tests undergone by an asylum seeker will not affect their application for a declaration as a refugee in any way.”